Nickel Creek discography

 This article represents the discography of progressive bluegrass band Nickel Creek.
 They have released six studio albums, one compilation album, as well as eight singles.
 Their debut live album was announced on October 2, 2020.

 Nickel Creek's first widely known album, Nickel Creek, was released in 2001.
 It charted within the Top 20 of the Billboard Top Country Albums charts.
 The album featured three singles: "When You Come Back Down", "The Lighthouse's Tale", and "Reasons Why".
 The first two charted to number 48 and number 49 on the Billboard Hot Country Songs charts, whereas the third single failed to chart.
 Also in 2001, the band were featured with Dolly Parton on "Shine", a cover of the pop group Collective Soul's signature song.
 The song was released as a single from Parton's album Little Sparrow, and also featured a music video.
 Nickel Creek was then certified Gold by the Recording Industry Association of America on February 4, 2004.

 In 2003, they released their critically acclaimed album This Side.
 It was a success on the Top Country Albums chart, debuting and peaking at number 2, as well as their first album to chart within the Top 20 of the Billboard 200, where it reached number 18.
 It was also a number-one album on the Billboard Top Bluegrass Albums chart.
 The album only spawned one chart single with its title track.
 It peaked at number 56 on the country charts.

 Their fifth studio album, Why Should the Fire Die?, was released in 2005.
 Like its predecessor, it too, made the Top 20 of the Billboard 200, but failed to enter the Top Country Albums chart.
 One single was released, "When in Rome," but it failed to chart.

 The band's sixth studio album, A Dotted Line, was released April 1, 2014.

 Nickel Creek announced the release of their latest studio album, Celebrants, to be released on March 24, 2023.
-This album was recorded during the pandemic lockdown in February of 2021.
+This album was recorded during the pandemic lockdown in February 2021.
 During the sessions, the band performed two live "Nickel Stream" concerts via Mandolin.